pdm-project/pdm/docs/docs/project.md

 project path following `-g/--global`.

 !!! danger "NOTE"
-    Be careful with `remove` and `sync --clean` commands when global project is used.
-Because it may remove packages installed in your system Python.
+    Be careful with `remove` and `sync --clean` commands when global project is used, because it may remove packages installed in your system Python.

 ## Working with a virtualenv

 Although PDM enforces PEP 582 by default, it also allows users to install packages into the virtualenv.
 It is controlled by the configuration item `use_venv`.
 When it is set to `True` PDM will use the virtualenv if:

-- an virtualenv is already activated.
+- a virtualenv is already activated.
-- any of `venv`, `.venv`, `env` is an valid virtualenv folder.
+- any of `venv`, `.venv`, `env` is a valid virtualenv folder.

 Besides, when `use-venv` is on and the interpreter path given is a venv-like path, PDM will reuse that venv directory as well.